What’s the issue?

 In the case of an external event that may result in economic uncertainty, companies may need to review their existing contracts and consider the interpretation of applicable law, particularly force majeure clauses, to determine whether they have an obligation triggered by that event.
 In some cases, this may require them to recognise additional provisions – e.g. for failure to comply with applicable laws and regulations.
 Conversely, in some countries the event may be regarded as force majeure and penalties for non-performance, late delivery or cancellation may be waived.
 This assessment may require legal advisers to be involved.

 A provision is recognised only for an existing present obligation – i.e. a company cannot recognise a provision for future operating losses or business recovery costs.

-- Consider if COVID-19 has triggered a liability that would result in an outflow of resources.
+- Consider whether an external event has triggered a liability that would result in an outflow of resources.

 - Review termination clauses in key purchase and sales contracts to determine whether the cost of exiting a contract is lower than the cost of fulfilling it.

 - Update projections of costs and benefits for the onerous contracts test.
 Ensure that the assumptions are consistent with projections made for other purposes – e.g. impairment analysis.
 Check whether the risk-free rate used to discount provisions has changed.

 - Perform the impairment test first before recognising a provision for an onerous contract.

 - Provide clear and meaningful disclosures about judgements and estimates made in recognising and measuring provisions.